Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

 \begin{claim} If the formula $\varphi$ has a satisfying assignment $\alpha$, then there is a valid intermediate configuration for $I_{\varphi}$ (i.e., the intermediate configuration is connected); therefore, there is a stable schedule transforming $C_s$ into $C_t$ (both given by $I_{\varphi}$) with a makespan of 2. \end{claim}

-\begin{proof} Let $\alpha$ be a satisfying assignment of $\varphi$.
+\begin{claimproof} Let $\alpha$ be a satisfying assignment of $\varphi$.
 A valid intermediate configuration for $I_{\varphi}$ can be constructed as follows: All separation, line, and variable gadgets are transformed by the schedules given in \cref{lem:motion-plan-line,lem:motion-plan-separation,lem:motion-plan-variable}.
 For the assignment of variable $x_i$ the respective arm segment moves vertically.
 All bridge robots move to their respective target position due to \cref{obs:target-neighborhood}.
 In this configuration the helping line gadgets are directly connected to the variable gadget, and all clause gadgets are connected to the variable gadget as well.
-Because the disjoint parts of the separation gadgets are connected to a line gadget at one side, these configuration is connected. \end{proof}
+Because the disjoint parts of the separation gadgets are connected to a line gadget at one side, this configuration is connected. \end{claimproof}

-\begin{claim} If there is a connected intermediate configuration for $I_{\varphi}$ (such that there is a stable schedule transforming $C_s$ into $C_t$ (both given by $I_{\varphi}$) with a makespan of 2), then $\varphi$ is satisfiable. \end{claim}
+\begin{claim} If there is a connected intermediate configuration for $I_{\varphi}$ (such that there is a stable schedule transforming $C_s$ into $C_t$ (both given by $I_{\varphi}$) with a makespan of 2), then $\varphi$ is~satisfiable. \end{claim}